Attendance Age Requirements

 - The parent(s) will contact the attendance officer in advance.

-- The student will be held responsible for making specific arrangements with teacher(s) for assignments.
+- The student will be held responsible for making specific arrangements with the teacher(s) for assignments.

 a) Each student is responsible for assigned work missed during any absence.